[civilisation]

 • The War on Death

-Technology will give us the Fountain of Youth.
-In this essay I explore the history of longevity in mythology, how we can categorise death by its two eras, “The Spinning Vinyl” of aging, “hypercentinarians”, and how we hope to eliminate non-communicable disease.
+Exploring the history of longevity in mythology, Death 1.0 and 2.0, 'The Spinning Vinyl' of aging, 'hypercentinarians', and how we hope to eliminate non-communicable disease.

 [market-failure]